reframe-hpc/reframe/docs/manpage.rst

    The generated report is a JSON file formatted in a human readable form.
    If this option is enabled, the generated JSON file will be a single stream of text without additional spaces or new lines.

-   This option can also be set using the :envvar:`RFM_COMPRESS_REPORT` environment variable or the :js:attr:`compress_report` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_COMPRESS_REPORT` environment variable or the :attr:`~config.general.compress_report` general configuration parameter.

    .. versionadded:: 3.12.0